microtrain/bootcamp/03-BashScripting/01-Basics.md

 # Bash Scripting Basics
-In this section you will learn haw to create a Bash script to automate repetitive tasks.
+In this section, you will learn how to create a Bash script to automate repetitive tasks.

 ## Exercise 1 - Scripting Repetitive Tasks
-In the previous lesson you learned the four commands for reloading virtual-host configuration.
-While that may not seem to cumbersome when your not updating your site all that often; it gets a little annoying when your testing updates.
+In a previous lesson, you learned the four commands for reloading a virtual-host configuration.
+While that may not seem too cumbersome when your not updating your site all that often; it gets a little annoying when your testing updates.
 We will write a Bash script to reduce the burden of this task.
-A typical Bash script is little more than scripted arrangement or sequence of Linux commands.
-In addition to Linux commands shell scripts may accept parameters, may utilize control statements, variables, and functions.
+A typical Bash script is an arrangement or sequence of Linux commands wrapped in a control structure.
+In addition to Linux commands shell scripts may accept parameters, utilize control statements, variables, and functions.

 **Requirements**

 Write a bash script that will reduce the four commands for reloading a virtual host configuration and restarting a server on a Debian based LAMP stack to a single command.

-In the previous lesson we used the following four command to reload a vhost configuration and restart the Apache web server.
+In a previous lesson, we used the following four commands to reload a virtual-host configuration and restart the Apache webserver.

 ```sh
 sudo a2dissite * && sudo service apache2 reload && sudo a2ensite * && sudo service apache2 restart
 ```